 PGR14.3.4R No candidate may be failed and the degree not awarded without having had the opportunity of a viva voce examination, either at first attempt or where a resubmission attempt has been granted.
 But there is no automatic right to resubmission.

-NB.
-Part 15 Assessment Offences, PGR15.2.2R provides the exception to this regulation in the case of a proven serious assessment offence.
+Note: Part 15 Assessment Offences (PGR15.2.2R) provides the exception to this regulation in the case of a proven serious assessment offence.